ginnox1/CanalNetworkDocs_online/Longitudinal_Design_of_Routes/LongitudinalDesignOfRoutes.md

 ![](Images/Image%20023.png)

-> Note: this interface starts with the hydraulic design parameters for the selected segement, and no data entry is required.
+> **Important Note:** Note that, the interface starts with the solution for the set design criteria.
+If changes are made to B or D (e.g., using the minPw solver), the intial display still correspond to the solution for the design criteria settings.

 The main purpose of this interface, among others, may be to anlyze the variation of the flow section as the slope varies.
 As the slope is varied, by dragging the vertical bar the flow section and corresponding flow velocity and sheat stress developed are computed and displayed.
 The colored scales on the gauge bars provide feedback on appropriateness of the slope.